-6.10.6 Assignments of partial days on a regular basis shall be considered as TPHD assignments.
-Such partial days shall be totalled into full days and submitted for payment once a month.
-6.10.7 Employees on TPHD shall be paid at the TPHD rate for all designated holidays.
-6.10.8 On TPHD the promotion formula outlined in Article 6.7 shall apply.
-An employee carrying out temporary performance of higher position duties shall not necessarily be considered for temporary performance of higher position duties in positions on the same level.
-6.10.9 Temporary performance of higher duties must be authorized by the Department Head or the designate.
-6.10.10 No temporary performance of higher duties will be paid solely as a result of the 5/4 work week.
-6.10.11 An employee's earned day off during a period when they perform temporary performance of higher duties will be counted as a day worked for temporary performance of higher duties entitlement.
-6.10.12 Working TPHD which may involve a rescheduling of EDO does not constitute overtime.
-Time earned towards EDO's will be honoured and taken at a time mutually agreed between the supervisor and the employee.
-6.10.13 Except for Section 6.10.1.3, 6.10.2, 6.10.3 and 6.10.4, the provisions of Article 6.10 shall apply to an employee who temporarily performs the duties of a higher paid out-of-scope position.
-6.11 Overtime 6.11.1 All overtime will be voluntary except in the case if unexpected, unusual or emergency circumstances arise as outlined in the Saskatchewan Employment Act that could not, by the exercise of reasonable judgement, have been foreseen by the Employer.
-6.11.2 Payment for hours of work per day performed by a non field employee in excess of normal working hours per day shall be at double time.
-Payment for hours of work performed by a field employee in excess of thirty-eight (38) hours and fifty-five minutes (55) on a five (5) day week or thirty-one (31) hours and eight (8) minutes on a four (4) day week shall be at double time.
-6.11.3 Time worked on Saturdays, Sundays, EDO's and designated holidays shall be paid at double time.
-6.11.4 The Employer will, on request by an employee, grant double time off in lieu of payment for overtime worked, except in extenuating circumstances where business needs will prevent the scheduling of time in lieu.
-Such time off will be taken at a time mutually acceptable to the employee and their department.
+- 6.12.1 All overtime will be voluntary except in the case if unexpected, unusual or emergency circumstances arise as outlined in the Saskatchewan Employment Act that could not, by the exercise of reasonable judgement, have been foreseen by the Employer. - Payment for hours of work per day performed by a non field employee in excess of normal working hours per day shall be at double time.
+Payment for hours of work performed by a field employee in excess of thirty-eight (38) hours and fifty-five minutes (55) on a five (5) day week or thirty-one (31) hours and eight (8) minutes on a four (4) day week shall be at double time. - 6.12.3 Time worked on Saturdays, Sundays, EDO's and designated holidays shall be paid at double time. - The Employer will, on request by an employee, grant double time off in lieu of payment for overtime worked, except in extenuating circumstances where business needs will prevent the scheduling of time in lieu.
+Such time off will be taken at a time mutually acceptable to the employee and their department. - The Employer may approve an employee's request to work and bank extra hours at straight time rates, where the working of extra time is operationally beneficial.
+The employee and the Employer shall have a mutually acceptable plan in place at time of request/approval or shortly thereafter, to use these accumulated straight time hours. - An Employee's time in lieu bank will be paid out twice per year (May 1st and November 1st).
+Any time that has not been used or scheduled for use by May 1st or November 1st shall be paid out based on the rate of pay in effect when the hours were worked. - 6.12.7 Hours of overtime worked shall be calculated to the nearest one-quarter (1/4) hour.

-- The employer may approve an employee's request to work and bank extra hours at straight time rates, where the working of extra time is operationally beneficial.
-The employee and the employer shall have a mutually acceptable plan in place at time of request/approval or shortly thereafter, to use these accumulated straight time hours. - An Employee's time in lieu bank will be paid out twice per year (May 1st and November 1st).
-Any time that has not been used or scheduled for use by May 1st or November 1st shall be paid out based on the rate of pay in effect when the hours were worked. - 6.11.7 Hours of overtime worked shall be calculated to the nearest one-quarter (1/4) hour. - 6.11.8 Overtime worked under one-quarter (1/4) hour in any one day shall not be considered in calculating overtime. - Overtime worked in a position having a higher pay range than ones present pay range shall be paid at the appropriate rate in the higher pay range.
+- 6.12.8 Overtime worked under one-quarter (1/4) hour in any one day shall not be considered in calculating overtime. - Overtime worked in a position having a higher pay range than ones present pay range shall be paid at the appropriate rate in the higher pay range.
 Voluntary overtime worked in a position having a lower pay range than one's present pay range shall be paid at the appropriate rate in the lower pay range.

-6.11.10 Childcare Reimbursement
+6.12.10 Childcare Reimbursement